Rome sights panoramas

 by Jimmy Fontana, 1965

-Coliseum, Roman Forum, Vatican, St. Peters' Aqueduct Claudius, and lake of Albano
+Coliseum, Roman Forum, Vatican, St. Peters' Aqueduct Claudius, lake of Albano, Rome seen from the Roman Castles, and Rome train station Termini

 Coliseum - Colosseo